Flank/flank-dashboard/docs/12_state_management_investigation.md

 #### Boilerplate

-To initialize the Provider as state management of the application, all we need to make our class `extends ChangeNotifier` and place `notifyListener` to our method to call all the registered listeners.
+<a id="s-b-provider"></a>
-With that we can use widgets, provided by the package, such as `ChangeNotifierProvider`, to rebuild the UI.
+To initialize the Provider as a state management of the application, all we need to make our class `extends ChangeNotifier` and place `notifyListener` to our method to call all the registered listeners.
+With that we can use widgets, provided by the package, to rebuild the UI.

 To add a new feature we either add `notifyListener` to a new method or add a separate class with extending the `ChangeNotifier` class.
 So, in most cases, we don't need to create new files, and just create methods in the existing ones.
 If the feature requires their own state with the logic, we just need to create a separate class.